A unified approach to inverse robust optimization problems: Examples

-Some of the optimal solution sets~$W(d^*(\epsilon))$ and the robustified decisions~$x^*(\epsilon)$ can be seen in Figure~\ref{fig: opt val fix eps2} and Figure~\ref{fig: opt val fix eps1}.
+Some of the optimal solution sets~$W^*$ and the robustified decisions~$x^*$ can be seen in Figure~\ref{fig: opt val fix eps2} and Figure~\ref{fig: opt val fix eps1} for different values of $\epsilon$.
 One could think that the solution sets satisfy an ordering w.r.t. $\subseteq$ if $\epsilon$ increases component-wise.
-This behaviour is not correct in general as changes to the decision~$x^*(\epsilon)$ could destroy these inclusions.
-Nevertheless, one can see that for small changes w.r.t. $x^*(\epsilon)$ -- or with Proposition~\ref{prop: reduced problem formulation} small changes of $d_1^*(\epsilon)$ respectively -- the subset-ordering is nearly fulfilled.
+But as on can see this is in general not the case as changes to the decision~$x^*(\epsilon)$ could destroy these inclusions.